 • One jumper: It can get chilly in the evening in the centre of the country.
 It can also get cold on planes and buses.
 Having a jumper may be necessary.

 • Plenty of underwear: I always take enough for each day of the trip I’m planning to not do any laundry.
-I usually wash stuff weekly, so I take seven pairs of underwear, two bras and five pairs of socks (though in Costa Rica you’ll probably spend most of your time not wearing any).
+I usually wash stuff weekly, so I take seven pairs of underwear, two bras and five pairs of socks (though in Costa Rica you’ll probably spend most of your time not wearing any socks).
 If I’m travelling for longer than a week, I’ll pay to do some laundry.

-Shoes for Costa Rica
+Best Shoes to Wear for Costa Rica

 This is what I took with me to Costa Rica: